 As a general practice worldwide, ear cropping isn’t new.
 In fact, it’s a rather old procedure that has its roots in agricultural practices.
 That is, where dogs served as hunting companions, shepherds, and even as guard dogs.

-In the past, nearly all dog breeds (including Doberman Pinschers) served a role in society.
+In the past, nearly all dogs (including Doberman Pinschers) served a role in society.
 And when dogs were used as helpers and not just pets, ear cropping was commonplace because it allegedly kept dogs “safe” in the work environment.

 According to the Briarlea Kennel, dog ear cropping was originally performed as a medically necessary surgery.
 Ear cropping has origins all over the world and is historically linked to places as far or wide as Britain and Turkey, as well as Russia and the United States.